 What is keto egg loaf?

-Glad you’re asking.
-The original keto egg loaf recipe became popular through the Instagram account @keto.sam.iam.
-It calls for equal amounts of egg, butter and cream cheese.
+Glad you're asking.
+The original keto egg loaf recipe became popular through Instagram.
+It called for equal amounts of egg, butter and cream cheese.

 Basically, it's a cream cheese pancake recipe that's cooked in a bread pan.